Yasashari/C4-contest/Venus.md

-# maxLoopsLimit can not be decreased onece it has been set.
+# maxLoopsLimit can not be decreased once it has been set.
 Lets think if maxLoopsLimit is set to 200 .
 Later found that above 190 iterations are going to be DOS due to future update of binance smart chain or protocol update.
 Then there should be a way to reduced maxLoopsLimit to 190.
-Otherwise eventhough _ensureMaxLoops(uint256 len) function not revert on lets say 195 iterations , but its actually going to be DOS.
+Otherwise even though _ensureMaxLoops(uint256 len) function does not revert on lets say 195 iterations , but its actually going to be DOS.
-So there should be a way to decreased it .
-Currently Only increasing is possble.
+So there should be a way to decrease it .
+Currently Only increasing is possible.

 ## Proof of Concept